eswat2/proto-stencil-tailwind/README.md

 ### Create your Tailwind config file (optional)

 While Tailwind provides a sensible default configuration, it is often desirable to further customize your theme.
 This default configuration can be used as a starting point for such customizations.
-To customize your Tailwind installation, you will first need to generate a config file for your project using the included Tailwind CLI utility when you install the `stencil-tailwind` npm package.
+To customize your Tailwind installation, you will first need to generate a config file for your project using the included Tailwind CLI utility when you install the `proto-stencil-tailwind` npm package.

 `npx tailwindcss init`